 - How traditional circle dances bring people together and affirm our relationship with the earth.

-- How connecting with European roots through dance might not only support our own healing but also serve as a tool for healing historical trauma and responding to the ecological crisis.
+- How connecting with European roots through dance might not only support our own healing but also serve as a tool for healing historical trauma, racial justice, decolonization and responding to the ecological crisis.

 Upcoming workshop date: